emmanuelgratuze/gueiv-directory-frontend/README.md

 ```

 ### Contents and data
-All the website's contents and data are versioned and separately stored in a distinct repository.
-They are included (via .gitmodules) in the `/contents` app folder.
-From now, the production's website raw data aren't publicly accessible, so you will need to specify your own repository to make the app working.
+All the website's contents and data are versioned and separately stored in a dedicated repository.
+They are included (via .gitmodules) in the `/contents` app folder and editable with Netlify CMS.

-The app uses [Netlify CMS](https://www.netlifycms.org/) as content manager, which will also need to be configurated with your content repository.

-#### Ready to use fake contents repository (read-only)
+From now, the production's website raw data aren't publicly accessible, so running the app on master or dev branch will result on an empty app.
+But a ready-to-use version can be run, based on light contents (without the brands).
+You can also use your own repository.

+#### Ready-to-use version (light contents, read-only)
+Purpose: if you only want to run the app with light contents and not edit it.

-You only need to checkout the `with-fake-contents` branch.
-This branch version is configurated to work with https://github.com/emmanuelgratuze/gueiv-directory-contents-sample which is a light version of the production data (without brands data).
+- Checkout the `with-fake-contents` branch.
+This branch version is configured to work with https://github.com/emmanuelgratuze/gueiv-directory-contents-sample which is a light version of the production data (only two fake brands).

-#### Custom contents Github repository
+#### Custom version (custom Github repository)
+Purpose: if you want to run the app with you own contents, and be able to edit it with the Netlify CMS.

-- First you need to define the `NETLIFY_CMS_BACKEND_REPO` environment variable, in order to tell Netlify CMS from where it should read and write the contents.
-In `/.env`, replace with your **Github** repository path:
+- First you need to change the `NETLIFY_CMS_GITHUB_REPOSITORY` configuration variable, in order to tell Netlify CMS from where it should read and write the contents.
+In `/app.config.json`, replace the `NETLIFY_CMS_GITHUB_REPOSITORY` property with your **Github** repository path:
 ```
 {
   "NETLIFY_CMS_GITHUB_REPOSITORY": "emmanuelgratuze/gueiv-directory-contents"